JeelDobariya38/password-manager/README.md

 3. Follow the general step and build the app.

 4. For code documention and support docs, check the `docs/` folder in our repository.
 You can even seek help on your [telegram community](https://t.me/passwordmanagercommunity)

+it was short and sweet description, for more detailed description vist the file ['docs/building.md'](docs/building.md)

 ## Contribution Are Appicated!!!